rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🌰 November 2024 (Log).md

 I know that this might seem like a little bit of a sales pitch for my faculty, but it's just my way of expressing my gratitude and excitement to the people and the community that has created such a collaborative environment, and I want to share that with others.

-## Site Update
+## 🌐 Site Update

-This moth I had fun modifying and messing around with this site.
+This month I had fun modifying and messing around with this site.
 Thanks to my DevOps skills, I managed to break the site multiple times, but I’m happy to report that everything is now up and running "smoothly".

 Here are some of the changes I made to the text formatting: